Arch9234/istanbul-layered-gradient/README.md

 Outputs (Excel + PNG) are written to `./outputs/`.

-All stochastic operations use `random_state = 42`.
-Rerunning the pipeline produces the exact values reported in the manuscript.
+All stochastic operations use random_state = 42.
+Rerunning the pipeline reproduces the deterministic statistics reported in the manuscript exactly (silhouette, chi-square, Cramér's V, cluster sizes, cophenetic, HDBSCAN noise).
+Monte Carlo procedures (mean pairwise ARI and bootstrap consensus stability) may vary by ±3% across runs due to their stochastic nature.

 ### 3. (Optional) Reproduce the data collection